aex90832/DexAI/README.md

 A self-hosted Pokémon knowledge base you can talk to.
 Ask anything — games, anime, TCG, competitive battling — and get an answer grounded in real sources instead of whatever the model half-remembers from the internet.
+Supports desktop and mobile.

 **Note:** DexAI is an unofficial, non-commercial fan project.
 Not affiliated with Nintendo or The Pokémon Company.
 See [Disclaimer & License](#license--disclaimer) below.